Women in International Security and Cyberspace Fellowship

 Background information

-The Women in Cyber Fellowship aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
+The WIC aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
 The program seeks to develop cyber governance capacities, providing access to workshops and training as well as direct support to Fellows for their participation in UN First and Third Committee processes.

 The current edition of the Fellowship runs in support of the 2021-2025 Open-Ended Working Group on Developments in the Field of Information and Telecommunications in the Context of International Security (OEWG) in the UN First Committee and the Ad-Hoc Committee Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes (AHC) in the UN Third Committee.

-Added value of the project
+Added value of the Project

 As recognized by the Women, Peace and Security agenda, women are differently and uniquely affected by conflict and threats to international peace and security.
 UNIDIR’s report into gender balance in arms control, non-proliferation and disarmament diplomacy ‘Still Behind the Curve’, found that the UN First Committee (under which the Open-Ended Working Group (OEWG) is convened) has the lowest proportion of female diplomats of any of the UNGA’s Main Committees.
 In addition, while estimates vary, women represent less than 25 per cent of the cyber security workforce.
 Combined, this highlights the need to ensure women are empowered to participate in discussions concerning cyberspace.